jawahar-shazab/docs/docs/api.md

 DELETE /v1/users/:userId
 ```

-Deletes a specific user by their ID.
+This API deletes a specific user from the system, identified by `userId`.
+Use this to remove inactive or unnecessary users from the platform.

 ---